SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/AddMultiplePorts/README.md

 #Add Multiple Ports at runtime

-This sample demonstrate how add mutiple ports at runtime using "Add" method.
+This sample demonstrates how to add multiple ports at runtime using the "Add" method.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent